 - S3 Bucket

 - SSH key in AWS in the region where you want to deploy (required to access the completed Docker install)

-- AWS account that support EC2-VPC
+- AWS account that supports EC2-VPC

-For more information about adding an SSH key pair to your account, please refer to the Amazon EC2 Key Pairs docs
+For more information about adding an SSH key pair to your account, please refer to the Amazon EC2 Key Pairs docs.

 Accessing Docker EE for AWS (Standard/Advanced)